OctopusDeploy/blog/blog/2022-09/jira-service-management-eap/index.md

 - Integrations
 ---

-Our Jira Service Management integration is available as an early access preview (EAP).
+Our Jira Service Management integration is available as an early access preview (EAP) as part of [the Octopus 2022 Q3 release](https://octopus.com/blog/octopus-release-2022-q3).

 For teams using [Jira Service Management for change management](https://www.atlassian.com/software/jira/service-management/product-guide/getting-started/change-management), this integration connects Octopus deployments to change requests in Jira Service Management.